fahadsaleem020/chakra-editor-provider/README.md

-# provider component for retap editor
+# provider for chakra editor